Search results for:

-Graceful Server Reboots do not result in any data loss, as compared to a Forceful reboot, which is often compared to unplugging a computer from a wall, or a “hard” shutdown or reboot, and is more harmful to the operating system and the programs that are being run.
-Whenever possible it is recommended to reboot your server gracefully.
+Graceful Server Reboots do not result in any data loss, as compared to a Forceful reboot, which is often compared to unplugging a computer from a wall, or a "hard" shutdown or reboot.
+They are more harmful to the operating system and the programs that are being run.
+Whenever possible, it is recommended to reboot your server gracefully.

 It is also possible to restart a server from the command line, as well.
-Additional information regarding CentOS commands can be found at our guide for Command Commands (CentOS 7).
+Additional information regarding CentOS commands can be found in our guide for Command Commands (CentOS 7).

 Step One: From the WHM Home page, select the icon for System Reboot.

 Step Two: Next, you should be presented with two choices:

 Step Three: There should only be one option on this screen.
 To initiate the server reboot, select Proceed.